 Hamilton Harbour is a reflection of the people, businesses and natural habitats around it.
+The harbour’s 500-square km watershed is home to more than 600,000 people who are becoming increasingly aware that the harbour fulfils multiple roles in the community.
 If we protect the harbour and use it wisely, it can support industry and commerce; offer recreation, sport and cultural experiences; and become a healthy and sustainable ecosystem.